Chart Color Schemes

 In terms of cultural diversity, Eltham North records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Eltham North's cultural diversity aligns with the broader region, with 82.1% born in Australia, 92.8% being citizens, and 89.1% speaking English only at home.
-Christianity is the predominant religion, accounting for 47.2%.
-Judaism, however, is overrepresented at 0.1%, compared to None% across Greater Melbourne.
+Eltham North's population was found to be roughly aligned with the broader region in terms of cultural diversity, with 82.1% born in Australia, 92.8% being citizens, and 89.1% speaking English only at home.
+Christianity was the predominant religion in Eltham North, comprising 47.2% of its population.
+Judaism, however, was overrepresented at 0.1%, compared to None% across Greater Melbourne.

 Frequently Asked Questions - Diversity